Registering a Motorcycle Sold Between Individuals

 The buyer must also supply the motorcycle's odometer reading.

-To find out which documents are necessary for the calculation of QST, call Revenu Québec:
+Call Revenu Québec to find out which documents are necessary for the calculation of QST in the following cases:

-You must also present the Consent of a Person Having Parental Authority (PDF, 123.4 ko) form completed by your father, mother or legal guardian.
+You must also present the Consent of a Person Having Parental Authority (PDF, 128.7 KB) form completed by your father, mother or legal guardian.

 Phone us to find out what documents you must bring with you when registering your vehicle.

-The person registering the vehicle on your behalf will need to provide the original Power of Attorney (PDF, 224.7 ko) form completed by you beforehand.
+The person who goes to the service outlet for you must bring the original Power of Attorney (PDF, 657.0 KB) form completed by you beforehand.

 It is considered to be an imported vehicle.
 In that case, there are other documents you have to present so that we can verify whether the motorcycle is authorized for road use in Québec.
 To find out more, visit the Registering a vehicle from outside Québec web page.

 To find out the cost to have a motorcycle sold between individuals registered, visit the Rates and Fines section.
+Before receiving your payment notice, you can also use the calculation tool to get an estimate of the amount you will have to pay to renew your motorcycle registration.

 At our service outlets, we accept payment: